 Finally, I recommend you look to the community of adults with autism.
 There are several good websites that provide information and forums for adults with ASD.
 One such site is WrongPlanet.
 Another is the Global & Regional Asperger Syndrome Partnership (GRASP).

 Thanks for your question.
 I hope these tips prove helpful to you and other readers.
+You can download Is It Autism and If So, What Next?
+A Guide for Adults here.
 Please let us know how you’re doing by emailing us at GotQuestions@autismspeaks.org.

 Got more questions?
 Send them to GotQuestions@autismspeaks.org.
 Subscribe to Autism Speaks Science Digest to get “Got Questions?” blogs and all our research news and perspective delivered to your inbox.